mer-hybris/hadk.sailfishos.org/docs/subsystems.md

 It can also be configured for standard linux sysfs and evdev sensor interfaces.

-It should be configured at /etc/sensorfw/primaryuse.conf, which links to a device specific conf file.
-Historically named sensord-\<BOARDNAME\>.conf.
+It should be configured at `/etc/sensorfw/primaryuse.conf`, which links to a device specific conf file.
+Historically named `sensord-<BOARDNAME>.conf`.
 You can also use any conf file by specifying it on the commandline.

-For hybris based platforms, this will be sensord-hybris.conf, and most likely will not have to be modified.
+For hybris based platforms, this will be `sensord-hybris.conf`, and most likely will not have to be modified.
 A copy of this file is already among default configs:
 <https://github.com/sailfishos/sensorfw/blob/master/config/sensord-hybris.conf>